jameshreaver/MartianRobots/README.md

 0 0 S LOST
 ```
 ##
-This program was developed by Giacomo Guerci in November 2016 at Imperial College London.
+This program was developed by James Reaver in November 2016 at Imperial College London.
 The code is provided without a licence and all the rights are reserved.